mvilrokx/autd-js-front-end-dev-guide/chapter-3/README.md

 document.getElementById('app').innerHTML = `<h1>${ sayHello() }</h1>`
 ```
+>Note that we are using backticks (\`) in this code in some places (see more below)

 Here we create a function called ```sayHello``` that takes in 1 parameter called ```name```.
 The function is written as an Arrow Function which is a ES2015 feature.
 To learn more about arrow functions and the difference between regular functions, feel free to go [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), but 1 feature of an arrow function is that it provides a more concise syntax than creating a regular function (it also doesn't bind to ```this```).
 The function is assigned to a Constant called ```sayHello```, Constants are also a new ES2015 feature.
 The function sets a default value  ```Mark``` for the ```name``` parameter; another ES2015 feature.
-And finally the function returns (note that the return keyword is not needed as a single line arrow function performs an implicit return, also known as a __lambda function__) a string created using the new ES2015 Template Strings, which provides string interpolation.
+And finally the function returns (note that the return keyword is not needed as a single line arrow function performs an implicit return, also known as a __lambda function__) a string created using the new ES2015 Template Strings (using backticks instead of aphostrophes), which provides string interpolation.

 Of course, before we can see this new code in action, we first have to re-transpile our ES2015 code into ES5 code by running: